 - What caught your eye about their work (be specific)

 Has it been a week with no response to an email?
 Faculty are busy, so your email may have been inadvertently overlooked.
-Send a follow-up email.
+Send a follow-up email to show your continued interest.
 (We recommend no more than two follow-up emails.)

 Step 3: Make it count

 ICRU always recommends getting your work counted on your transcript.
-Visit our "Courses, Credits, & Certificates"section to see what this means for you!
+See "Courses, Credits, & Certificates" to learn more!

 LPT: Be aware of how your involvement fits into your broader education and goals.
 It is likely that this will come up in interviews or applications for graduate school and employment opportunities.